steff880/MS3-MyRecipeBook/README.md

 - Enable Automatic Deployment

     - Go to the deploy tab
-    - In automatic deploys section, choose the branch that you want to deploy from and select Enable Automatic Deploys.
+    - In the automatic deploys section, choose the branch that you want to deploy from and select Enable Automatic Deploys.

 [^ back to top ^](#table-of-contents)